Hi, I'm Saumitra Phatak.

-Growing up in Mumbai taught me to prize curiosity, an outlook I now apply as a fourth-year Physics Ph.D. candidate in Dr. Jonathan Hood’s lab at Purdue University.
-I engineer optical-tweezer platforms that cool single lithium and cesium atoms to the micro-kelvin regime, assemble Li-Cs molecules, and probe exotic quantum matter one collision at a time.
+Growing up in Mumbai taught me to prize curiosity above all else.
+An outlook I now apply as a fifth-year Physics Ph.D. candidate in Dr. Jonathan Hood's lab at Purdue University.
+I engineer optical-tweezer platforms that cool single lithium and cesium atoms to the micro-kelvin regime and probe exotic quantum matter one collision at a time.

-If the intersection of fundamental physics and real-world quantum computing excites you too, I’d love to swap ideas either on campus, at conferences, or over a well-timed coffee.
+If the intersection of fundamental physics and real-world quantum computing excites you too, I'd love to swap ideas - on campus, at conferences, or over a well-timed coffee.

 Feel free to contact me, for any further details about the mentioned scientific projects.